Charlarthebar/ShortList.ai-archive/docs/architecture.md

 ### Matching Logic
 - Rule-based skill overlap scoring (MVP)
 - Match score = overlap between user skills and job-required skills
-- Designed to be replaced with learned models later
+- Designed to be AI learned models later, possibly from other AI companies who have tackled this job-skills matching problem

 ## External Services (Optional for MVP)
 - Email service for notifications